huggingface/datasets/docs/source/share.rst

    pip install -e ".[dev]"

 5. Create a new folder with the dataset name inside ``huggingface/datasets``, and add the dataset loading script.
-To create a dataset script, see `the dataset script page <dataset_script.html>`_.
+To create a dataset script, see the :doc:`dataset script <dataset_script>` page.

 6. Check your directory to ensure the only files you're uploading are:

 * ``README.md`` is a Dataset card that describes the datasets contents, creation, and usage.
-To write a Dataset card, see `the dataset card page <dataset_card.html>`_.
+To write a Dataset card, see the :doc:`dataset card <dataset_card>` page.

 * ``your_dataset_name.py`` is your dataset loading script.